Skip To Content

 Will this attack set off a regional war in the Middle East?

 Iran launched a direct attack on Israel for the first time in April, sending more than 170 drones, 30 cruise missiles and 120 ballistic missiles toward the Jewish state.
 Israel was able to intercept nearly all of them with the help of the U.S., France, Britain, Jordan, and Saudi allies.
-Casualties were few.
+The US Defense Department described Tuesday’s attack as “twice the scope” of the April attack.

 Iran’s attack at the time was a response to the killing of two of its top Iranian generals in Damascus.
-Some experts argued that Iran felt the need to retaliate, but exercised restraint to avoid inflicting serious harm and triggering a regional war.
+As on Tuesday, there were few casualties, and some experts argued that Iran felt the need to retaliate, but exercised restraint to avoid triggering a regional war.

 Tensions in the region have continued to escalate since Oct.
 7, when Hamas attacked Israel, killing about 1,200 people and taking about 240 people hostage, sparking a war in Gaza.